-Veteran marketer and public relations practitioner, author, keynote speaker and Rutgers School of Communication and Information (SC&I) alumnus, Mark Beal, is returning to SC&I as the school’s first full-time Professor of Professional Practice in Public Relations exactly 30 years after he graduated in 1989 with a Bachelor of Arts degree in journalism and media studies.
+Veteran marketer and public relations practitioner, author, keynote speaker and Rutgers School of Communication and Information (SC&I) alumnus, Mark Beal, is returning to SC&I as a Professor of Professional Practice in Public Relations exactly 30 years after he graduated in 1989 with a Bachelor of Arts degree in journalism and media studies.
 Beal earned his Master of Arts degree in Journalism and Mass Communication with a concentration in Public Relations from Kent State University.

 “Returning to Rutgers as a Professor of Public Practice exactly 30 years after graduating is ideal timing as I now have the opportunity to fully leverage my 30 years of public relations and marketing experience as well as my extensive relationships with executives at leading corporations, brands, and agencies in a way that delivers significant value to the SC&I community including the faculty as well as current and future students,” said Beal.